 - Jump on a consult call.
 If you have questions about working together, see if the designer will chat with you briefly to address some of your questions.
 Then trust your gut based on how that conversation went.
 Did you feel like they were being honest?
 Did you trust them?
 Did they answer your questions and concerns?

 Do I have enough time to work on this project right now?

 Creating a new website can be a time-intensive process.
 Ask your designer about their project timeline.
 Ask them what is expected of you – before and during the project.
 Are there any scheduled meetings or phone calls you need to attend?
 What kind of turnaround time do they expect you to meet?

 Once you know what is expected of you, check your schedule and make sure you will be available when needed during the project.
 Have a busy schedule?
 Consider asking your designer to extend the timeline before the project even begins.
 Or you can ask for a later start date, to give yourself enough time to collect all the needed materials before the project begins.

 I am not very “techy”.
 What if I can’t figure out how to use my website?

 Ask your designer if they offer any training on how to use your website after it is completed.
 Do they just hand it over to you and you’re on your own?
-Do they offer any training materials?
-For example, some designers have a video library with general tutorials on using WordPress.
-Whereas I give my clients a custom user manual for their website.
+Do they offer any training materials or tutorials?
 Make sure if you need additional training, it is available to you in a format that will most help you.